libmcu/libmcu/modules/button/README.md

 * `BUTTON_MAX`
   - The maximum number of buttons.
 The default is 1.
 * `BUTTON_SAMPLING_PERIOD_MS`
   - The sampling period.
-The default is 10 milli seconds.
+The default is 10 milliseconds.
 * `BUTTON_MIN_PRESS_TIME_MS`
-  - The default is 60 milli seconds.
+  - The default is 60 milliseconds.
+* `BUTTON_REPEAT_DELAY_MS`
+  - The repeat handler is called after the defined delay while button holding.
+The default is 300 milliseconds.
+* `BUTTON_REPEAT_RATE_MS`
+  - The repeat handler is called every BUTTON_REPEAT_RATE_MS while button holding.
+The default is 200 milliseconds.
+* `BUTTON_CLICK_WINDOW_MS`
+  - The click handler is called with the number of clicks when another click comes in the time window.
+The default is 500 milliseconds.

 ### Initialize GPIO to be used for button
-This is platform specific, somthing like in case of NRF5:
+This is platform specific, something like in case of NRF5:

 ```c
 int testbtn_get_state(void) {